andergongora/NotionRAG/README.md

 ## License

-This project is provided for educational purposes.
-Adjust the license as needed.
+The license of this project is MIT (see LICENSE file).

 ---